As more people are being ordered back to the office, dog owners face a new challenge: helping their dogs adjust to a sudden change in daily life.

 Get help

-If you have a friend with a dog, and if both are well-behaved and play well together, schedule a puppy play date.
+If you have a friend with a dog, and both are well-behaved and play well together, schedule a puppy play date.

 Your dog loves spending time with you, and an abrupt change in your schedule likely will cause distress.